Psychoanalysis and the Unconscious

 Sigmund Freud was a psychologist, therapist, and intellectual concerned with the forces at work in the human mind.
 His theory of “psychoanalysis,” which he developed over the course of his lifetime, has many aspects—but can be summed up, primarily, as the descriptive study of a system of internal checks and balances that regulate emotion and action.

-Freud believed that the mind could be divided into the ego (the “I”), the id (deep, sometimes perverse, desires)…(read full theme analysis)
+Freud believed that the mind could be divided into the ego (the “I”), the id (deep, sometimes perverse, desires)…read analysis of Psychoanalysis and the Unconscious

 Freud acknowledges that the death drive is one of the most difficult aspects of psychoanalytic theory to understand.
 Humans naturally feel that they want to continue to live, and to feel pleasure (Eros).
 The death drive, then, is an urge in human beings to destroy an object outside the self.
 The death drive is manifest, therefore, in what might be termed the “love-hate” relationship.
-Freud claims that these relationships are actually quite common—that humans frequently…(read full theme analysis)
+Freud claims that these relationships are actually quite common—that humans frequently…read analysis of Suffering, Aggression, and Death

 Freud believes that religion, belief, and delusion (or misplaced belief) play an important role in individual and social regulation.
 In essence, religion helps individuals to feel guilty about certain things, and codifies this guilt in different ways as a means of regulating human actions for the good of larger social groups.
-The ultimate example of this, as Freud sees it, is the Christian “Golden Rule,” which is found in similar form in many…(read full theme analysis)
+The ultimate example of this, as Freud sees it, is the Christian “Golden Rule,” which is found in similar form in many…read analysis of Religion, Delusion, and Belief